Shenbakkam

 Sri Kambaluru Ramachachandra Tirtha of Vyasaraja Mutt [Sosale]

-He is the second disciple in succession to the famous Sri Lakshmikantha Tirtha of Penukonda (who was the second and reputed to have been a student of the great Vyasaraja himself) and the fifth after Sri Vyasaraja.
-He succeeded Sri 108 Sripathi tirtha in 1612 AD and his reign was for the period of 20 years till 1632 AD.
+He is the second disciple in succession to the famous Sri Lakshmikantha Tirtha of Penukonda (the second and reputed to have been a student of the great Vyasaraja himself) and the fifth after Sri Vyasaraja.
+He succeeded Sri 108 Sripathi Tirtha in 1612 AD and reigned for 20 years till 1632 AD.

 He has been a great and accepted pundit in Dwitha philosophy and was respected by one and all of his time for his scholarliness.
 Some miracles had happened in his life showing that he has the blessings of Sri Hari.
-Once, he had gone to Tirupati for darshan of Lord Srinivasa.
-Due to huge crowd as well as the visit of some privileged persons, he was unable to have his darshan even after waiting for long time and had to return disappointed.
-He composed a sloka “Aishwarya madamatthosi idaaneem maam upekshyase, vadeenaam kalahe praapthe ahameva gathisthava” and wrote it on the route being taken by the Uthsava Murthy.
-The sloka means that “Oh, Srinivasa, You are now conceited due to your wealth and hence ignore me.
+Once, he had gone to Tirupati for the darshan of Lord Srinivasa.
+Due to the huge crowd and the visit of some privileged persons, he was not able to have his darshan even after waiting for a long time and had to return disappointed.
+He composed a sloka “Aishwarya madamatthosi idaaneem maam upekshyase, vadeenaam kalahe praapthe ahameva gathisthava” and wrote it on the route being taken by the Utsava Murthy.
+The sloka means “Oh, Srinivasa, You are now conceited due to your wealth and hence ignore me.
 But when you become the subject of discussion amongst disputants, only I have to defend you.”
 The Lord immediately instructed the Mahanth to allow his special devotee in and gave him darshan.
 Such was his staunch faith in Sri Hari.

 Once during his travels, some people opposed to him and unable to defeat him in debate had arranged to kill him by dropping a big stone on his head as his entourage passed by.
-Though they made the attempt as planned, Sri Kambaluru Ramachandra tirtha, who realised the attempt, ordered the stone: “Antharaale Thista” – Stay, where you are, in mid-air - The stone did not fall and hurt the great ascetic.
-Subsequently, he ordered the disciples to carry the stone with him and finally ordered that it should be placed on his Brindavana.
+Though they attempted as planned, Sri Kambaluru Ramachandra Tirtha, who realised the attempt, ordered the stone: “Antharaale Thista” – Stay, where you are, in mid-air - The stone did not fall and hurt the great ascetic.
+Subsequently, he ordered the disciples to carry the stone with him and finally ordered it to be placed on his Brindavana.
 Even today one can see the stone placed on his Brindhavan at Shenbakkam.
 This incident showed that in addition to his great qualities as a learned scholar, he was also an Aparoksha Jnani and had the different siddhis attained by Yogic practices and Meditation on the Supreme Being.

 Mukti: Markazissha Sukla Trithigai

-*this miracle is attributed to both Sri Sathyadirajaru of Uttrati Mutt and also Sri Kambaluru Ramachachandra Tirtha of Vyasaraja Mutt [Sosale], which is a matter of debate.
+*This miracle is attributed to both Sri Sathyadirajaru of Uttrati Mutt as well as Sri Kambaluru Ramachachandra Tirtha of Vyasaraja Mutt [Sosale], which is a matter of debate.

 Guru Sri Raghavendra Swamy

-Sri Mukhyaprana deity [Sri Hanuman] installed by Sri Vayasaraja Swami, Vellore, T Nadu Kindly see our Hanumath Devotee section for brief biography of Guru Sri Raghavendra Swamy.
-Mirthika Brindhavan of Sri Guru Raghavendra was installed here by “Sri Guru Raghavendra Brindhavana Sewa Samiti, Vellore”.
-Today with the help and generous contribution from people of Vellore the Brindhavan of great saints of Dwitha philosophy are maintained in this kshetra.
-It was at divine direction of Sri Guru Raghavendra this kshetra is getting back to its old glory.
+Kindly see our Hanumath Devotee section for brief biography of Guru Sri Raghavendra Swamy.
+Mirthika Brindhavan of Sri Guru Raghavendra was installed here by “Sri Guru Raghavendra Brindhavana Sewa Samiti, Vellore.”
+Today with the help and generous contribution from the people of Vellore the Brindhavan of great saints of Dwitha philosophy are maintained in this kshetra.
+At the divine direction of Sri Guru Raghavendra, this kshetra was back to its old glory.

 Sri Mukhyaprana Devaru installed by Sri Vyasaraja Swami

-Just adjacent to this complex the Sri Mukhyaprana deity [Sri Hanuman] installed by Sri Vayasaraja Swami is present in a separate sannadhi.
-Sri Anjaneya deity is about three to four feet in height in this kshetra.
-The east facing Sri Anjaneya is giving dharshan to the devotees through His direct ‘kataksham’, which is a rare phenomenon of Sri Vyasaraja pradeshta.
-He is seen holding ‘sowgandhika’ flower in His left hand.
+Just adjacent to this complex the Sri Mukhyaprana deity [Sri Hanuman] installed by Sri Vayasaraja Swami in a separate sannidhi is present.
+Sri Anjaneya deity is about three to four feet high in this kshetra.
+The east-facing Sri Anjaneya is giving darshan to the devotees through His direct ‘kataksham’, a rare phenomenon of Sri Vyasaraja pradeshta.
+He is seen holding a ‘sowgandhika’ flower in His left hand.
 With the raised right hand in ‘abhya’ mudra He is initiating fearlessness on the devotee.
-His sika tide neatly is seen hanging on the right side just through the right shoulder.
+His sika tide neatly is hanging on the right side just through the right shoulder.

 Glory of this kshetra

-Sri Madhvacharya the founder of Dwitha pholosphy has visited this kshetra.
-Sri Vyasaraja, the previous incarnation of Sri Raghavendra has installed a Mukhyaprana deity in this kshetra.
-Pujya Guru Sri Raghavendra Swamy had stayed in this kshetra for fourteen days.
-It is belived Sri Kambaluru Ramachandra tirtha could have met Guru Sri Raghavendra at this kshetra.
+Sri Madhvacharya the founder of Dwitha philosophy visited this kshetra.
+Sri Vyasaraja, a previous incarnation of Sri Raghavendra had installed a Mukhyaprana deity in this kshetra.
+Pujya Guru Sri Raghavendra Swamy stayed in this kshetra for fourteen days, therefore it is believed Sri Kambaluru Ramachandra Tirtha could have met Guru Sri Raghavendra at this kshetra.

 Experience

-Sri Vyasaraja pradeshta Sri Mukhyaprana of this kshetra is sure to give us peace thereby confidence and successes in our life.
+Sri Vyasaraja pradeshta Sri Mukhyaprana of this kshetra will give us peace, confidence, and success in our life.

 Ed [December 2014]